Global Health Day Poster Session Submission Instructions

 General Guidelines on Preparing Your Abstract

 All Feinberg students and residents with projects relevant to global health are invited to submit an abstract for presentation.
 This includes projects that do not involve international travel, as long as the subject matter is applicable to global public health, resource-limited settings, and/or health disparities.
 The body of the abstract is limited to 500 words, not including the title and authors.
 Presenters should choose a Track (described below) most suitable to their project and follow the suggested abstract template.
-Participants can submit abstracts electronically by Monday, April 30th, to Natalie Sheneman, Education Program Assistant, Center for Global Health.
+Participants can submit abstracts electronically by Monday, October 15th, to Sara Caudillo, Education Program Assistant, Center for Global Health.

 Early submissions are welcome.
 Presenters who choose to work in groups should only submit one abstract per group.
 If you have a mentor, obtaining his/her guidance early in the abstract preparation process is highly encouraged.
 Faculty and staﬀ at the Center for Global Health will also be available for assistance.